debapriyo-das24/ops-automation-learning/README.md

 - Python progress: Numbers and functions from Udemy and Kaggle brief tutorial.

  ## Day 6
- - Practiced variables in python.
+ - Practiced variable assignments in python.
- - Completed a significant portion of the udemy course.
+ - Completed two chapters of the udemy course.